 - Eye irritation

 Luckily, cats almost always stop chewing on a poinsettia upon its immediate, drool-inducing effects.
-You generally shouldn’t have to take your cat to the vet if you’ve seen him snacking on your Christmas plant—unless his symptoms become severe.
+You generally shouldn’t have to take your cat to the vet if you’ve seen them snacking on your Christmas plant—unless their symptoms become severe.

 Of course, we don’t want our furry loved ones to come in contact with toxins of any kind, no matter the severity.
 So, do your cat a favor by keeping the poinsettia out of reach and supervising when in reach.